Delaware Court Records

 Are all Delaware Criminal Court Records Public?

-Subject to the Freedom of Information Act and in line with court policies, citizens of the state of Delaware, interested individuals, associations, agencies and corporations, both public and private, can request access to inspect and obtain most criminal court records.
+Under Delaware’s Freedom of Information Act and in line with general court policies, citizens of the state of Delaware, interested individuals, associations, agencies and corporations, both public and private, can request access to inspect and obtain most criminal court records.
 They can do this by contacting the custodian of records/ court clerk of the appropriate court during working hours.

-However, while these court records can generally be accessed by the public, certain records and case information are inaccessible, confidential and sealed from public access by court rule/ law.
+However, while the public can generally access these court records, certain records and case information are inaccessible, confidential and sealed from public access by court rule/ law.

 What Records are Sealed by Delaware Statute?